- Not Evaluated

 - Extinct in the Wild

-Our ever growing troop of Barbary Macaques can be found roaming freely within the African monkey jungle on the safari drive through, alongside our other primate species the Patas and our herd of Bongo.
+Our ever growing troop of Barbary Macaques can be found roaming freely within the African monkey jungle on the safari drive through, alongside a herd of Eastern Mountain Bongo (antelope).
 Barbary’s are a hardy primate species and can tolerate both dry arid weather but also freezing cold conditions, therefore at Woburn our troop of Barbary’s have all year access to the enclosure and are never shut in any housing.
 This allows our troop to behave as naturally as possible, using the many trees within the enclosure to climb and roost in, forage through the many log piles created by the keepers and play like primates are well known for!

 - Northern Africa and Europe